richardgourley/richardgourley/README.md

-### Hi there 👋

 ---
-### Hello!
-I am a certified Data Analyst and Django developer based in Barcelona.
+### Hello! 👋 I am a certified Data Analyst and Django developer based in Barcelona.

 - I'm currently working with PowerBI, SQL Server, Python, Pandas and Jupyter Notebooks for an ecommerce company.
-- I often work with Python Django - my framework of choice!
-I have also built enterprise websites with PHP, C#/.NET and Javascript
+- I often work with Python Django.
+I have also built enterprise websites with PHP, C#/.NET and Javascript.

 - 🌱 I’m currently learning Azure Synapse Analytics and how to query data lakes with SQL pools and Apache PySpark.
 - 📫 How to reach me: Visit https://dynamicwebsites.eu.pythonanywhere.com to learn more about me.